 On the other hand, those with visual impairments cannot easily pick up on purely visual cues.
 Neurodiverse employees may need more accommodations from home than at work.
 Someone with autism, for example, may have a harder time with virtual meetings, because they do not provide the social cues they usually rely on in the workplace.

 Take into account the particular needs of your differently abled employees as you adapt to the digital sphere.
 This research center and the University of Melbourne offer some helpful tips about how to ensure that a virtual meeting is accessible to deaf and hard of hearing people.
 TechSoup offers some tools that can help facilitate accessibility, such as closed-captioning.
-If you are new to this topic, please take a look at our recent Tech4Good event about digital accessibility and our guest post by Ruh Global IMPACT.
+If you are new to this topic, please take a look at our guest post by Ruh Global IMPACT.
 Touch base with each of your employees and colleagues to ask if they need any additional accommodations while remote.

 An Ongoing Commitment to Diversity, Equity, and Inclusion